 Nord Pool is Europe's leading power market and offers trading, clearing, settlement and associated services in both day-ahead and intraday markets across 16 European countries.

 Our product is a transparent and reliable power price produced within our markets every hour, every day.

 Nord Pool provides liquid, efficient and secure day-ahead and intraday markets to our customers.
 We are committed to simple, straight-through trading for all our customers regardless of their size or where they trade from.
 We are the counterparty for all trades; guaranteeing settlement and delivery.

-360 companies from 20 countries trade on our markets in the Nordic and Baltic regions, in Germany and in our UK and Polish market.
+360 companies from 20 countries trade on our markets in the Nordic and Baltic regions, the UK, Central Western Europe (covering Austria, Belgium, France, Germany, Luxembourg and The Netherlands) and Poland.
 See our membership section if you want to trade.

 Nord Pool’s team is absolutely committed to excellence, problem-solving and making our customers’ lives simpler.
 Our markets are operated from offices in Oslo, Stockholm, Helsinki, Tallinn, Berlin and London.
 Contact us and we will do our best to assist you.